Después de leer esta hoja informativa, por favor llame a la Línea directa (877-447-4487) para hablar de sus opciones con un consejero.

 10-12.
 Definition of the Limited Use Policy

 a.
-Unless waived under the circumstances listed in paragraph 10-13d of this regulation, Limited Use Policy prohibits the use by the government of protected evidence against a Soldier in actions under the UCMJ or on the issue of characterization of service in administrative proceedings.
+Unless waived under the circumstances listed in paragraph 10-13d, Limited Use Policy prohibits the use by the government of protected evidence against a Soldier under the UCMJ or on the issue of characterization of service in administrative proceedings.
 Additionally, the policy limits the characterization of discharge to "Honorable" if protected evidence is used.
 Protected evidence under this policy is limited to:

 Comentario: Las "MRE" son las "Military Rules of Evidence" (reglas militares del uso de las pruebas).

-(5) Admissions and other information concerning alcohol or other drug abuse or possession of drugs incidental to personal use occurring prior to the date of initial referral to the ASAP and provided by Soldiers as part of their initial entry into the ASAP.
-This includes an enrolled Soldier's admission to a physician or ASAP counselor concerning alcohol or other drug abuse incidental to personal use occurring prior to the initial date of referral to the ASAP.
+- (5) Admissions and other information concerning alcohol or other drug abuse or possession of drugs incidental to personal use occurring prior to the date of initial referral to treatment and provided by Soldiers as part of their initial entry into SUD treatment.
+This includes an enrolled Soldier's admission to a physician or ASAP counselor concerning alcohol or other drug abuse incidental to personal use occurring prior to the initial date of referral to SUD treatment.

-(6) Drug or alcohol test results, if the Soldier voluntarily submits to a DOD or Army rehabilitation program before the Soldier has received an order to submit for a lawful drug or alcohol test.
-Voluntary submission includes Soldiers communicating to a member of their chain of command that they desire to be entered into a rehabilitation program.
+- (6) Drug or alcohol test results, if the Soldier voluntarily submits to a DOD or Army rehabilitation program before the Soldier has received an order to submit for a lawful drug or alcohol test.
+Voluntary submission includes Soldiers communicating to a member of their chain of command that they desire to be entered into SUD treatment.
 This limited use protection will not apply to test results, which indicate alcohol or other drug abuse occurring after the voluntary submission to the rehabilitation program.

 Comentario: Ejemplos de las circunstanicas bajo las cuales la "Limited Use Policy" se aplica y no.

-(7) The results of a drug or alcohol test administered solely as a required part of a DOD or Army rehabilitation or treatment program.
+- (7) The results of a drug or alcohol test administered solely as a required part of a DOD or Army SUD treatment program.

 b.
 The Limited Use Policy does not prevent a counselor from revealing, to the commander or appropriate authority or others having a need to know, knowledge of certain illegal acts which may compromise or have an adverse impact on mission, national security, or the health and welfare of others.
 The unit commander will report the information to the appropriate authority.
-Likewise, information that the client presently possesses illegal drugs or that the client committed an offense while under the influence of alcohol or illegal drugs, other than prior illegal possession incident to the prior use, is not covered under this policy.
+Likewise, information that the patient presently possesses illegal drugs or that the patient committed an offense while under the influence of alcohol or illegal drugs, other than prior illegal possession incident to the prior use, is not covered under this policy.
 Limited use is automatic.
 It is not granted, and it cannot be vacated or withdrawn.
-It may be waived in the situations described in paragraph 10-13d of this regulation.
+It may be waived in the situations described in paragraph 10-13d.

 c.
-An order from competent authority to submit to urinalysis or breath or blood alcohol test is presumed a lawful order.
+An order from competent authority to submit to UA or breathalyzer or blood sample alcohol test is presumed a lawful order.
 Soldiers who fail to obey such orders may be the subject of appropriate disciplinary action under the UCMJ.

 d.
 The Limited Use Policy does not preclude the following:

-(2) The initiation of disciplinary or other action based on independently derived evidence, including evidence of continued drug abuse after initial entry into the ASAP.
+- (2) The initiation of disciplinary or other action based on independently derived evidence, including evidence of continued drug abuse after initial entry into SUD care.

 e.
 If the command is made aware of a Soldier's illegal drug use through the Soldier's self-referral and admissions, the requirement to initiate separation proceedings pursuant to the appropriate enlisted or officer separation regulation will not apply.
 The unit commander may initiate a separation action; however, the information is protected by the Limited Use Policy.